adityaramesh/ndmath/overview.md

 It is now possible to solve many of the problems mentioned in the previous paragraph.
 Here are ndmath's goals:
 - Generalize the abstraction patterns used by high-performance C++ linear algebra libraries (e.g. Blaze and Eigen) to an arbitrary number of dimensions.
 - Incorporate the syntax of numpy using C++14 features.
 - Integrate a framework for loop nest optimization into the library.

-- Types of loop optimizations:
   - Loop unrolling, tiling, permutation, and parallelizations (allow the programmer to write an algorithm once, and select the best loop optimization parameters for each architecture).